 Official recommendations urge you to eat plenty of “healthy carbs” and whole grains, refrain from eating your bacon and eggs, consume “healthy” vegetable oils, drink plenty of pasteurized milk because you need calcium, or consume modern soy products because they are supposedly good for your health.

-However, this is often the exact opposite of what you should actually be doing, because modern, processed fats or dairy products are far from being healthy.
-As far as grains are concerned, they can be great in moderation but can be detrimental to your health when consumed in large quantities.
+However, this is the exact opposite of what you should actually be doing, because modern, processed fats or dairy products are far from being healthy.
+As far as grains are concerned, they can be great in moderation but can be detrimental to your health when consumed in large quantities

 4. It’s not about eliminating grains from your diet